endbasic/endbasic/core/README.md

 *   Variable types: boolean (`?`), double (`#`), integer (`%`), and string
     (`$`).
 *   Strong typing with optional variable type annotations.
+*   `DATA` statements for literal primitive values.
+Booleans, numbers, and strings are supported, but strings must be double-quoted.
 *   `IF ...
 THEN` / `ELSEIF ...
 THEN` / `ELSE` / `END IF` statements.
 *   `FOR x = ...
 TO ...
 [STEP ...]` / `NEXT` loops.
+*   `GOTO @label` statements and `@label` annotations.
 *   `WHILE ...` / `WEND` loops.
 *   UTF-8 everywhere (I think).